 Cool drinks on a hot day - a win/win for pilgrims and locals along the Kumano Kodo

-How much to budget for accommodation on the Kumano Kodo?
+How much do you budget for accommodation on the Kumano Kodo?

 The most common types of accommodation on the Kumano Kodo – Nakahechi Route are traditional Japanese inns (Minshukus and Ryokans):

-- If you’re after a bit more luxury (and don’t mind paying more), stay in a Ryokan.
+- If you want a bit more luxury (and are willing to pay more), stay in a Ryokan.

 - If you travel on a budget but are still keen to experience the warm hospitality of a family-run guesthouse, choose a Minshuku.

-Excluding the meal plan in Koguchi, our 6-night Kumano Kodo accommodation cost us JPY45,950 in total, averaging around JPY7,660 per room per night.
-Only our accommodation in Asso required payment in cash – all others accepted card payments (in advance or on-site).
+Excluding the meal plan in Koguchi, our six-night Kumano Kodo accommodation cost us JPY45,950, averaging around JPY7,660 per room per night.
+Only our accommodation in Asso required cash; all others accepted card payments (in advance or on-site).

 ---|---|---|---|---|